Menu

 It is not just numbering schemes that are thwarted by progress.
 Any naming motif for a growing metropolis will fail over time – and for many reasons.
 Grid plans are particularly vulnerable.
 Inevitably, as the town's boundaries move out, a bend in a river, a crag or hill begins to force roads out of symmetry and the logical array of street names submits to the sirens of chaos.

-My own family used to live in a development called Gettysburg Estates with its Harper's Way, Shiloh, Meade, Pickett's Way and other streets labeled with apt Civil War references.
+My own family used to live in a development called Gettysburg Estates with its Harper's Way, Shiloh Way, Meade Drive, Pickett's Way and other streets labeled with apt Civil War references.
 Quaint?
 Picturesque?
-Makes you wonder if the developer wanted homeowners to envision ricocheting bullets and cannon ball craters, or to hear the ghostly agony of dieing soldiers from their porches, or to imagine mowing around the bodies and tombstones.
+Makes you wonder if the developer wanted homeowners to envision ricocheting bullets and cannon ball craters, or to hear the ghostly agony of dieing soldiers from their porches, or to imagine mowing around bodies and tombstones.

 Such motifs may seem silly or superficial but it is all a necessary game.
 You have to designate the byways somehow so why not have some fun with it.
 On the other hand, some developers have gone to the lazy extreme with some particular theme when they use the same word in every street name in the community.
 In Waterford Meadows, west of Pontiac, Michigan, you can live on Meadowgreene, Meadowcrest, Meadowdale, Meadowoods or other such larks including Meadowlark.
 I suppose they get a lot of mail mix-ups there; some by postal accidents, some by postal revenge.